nhatminh/nhatminh.github.io/_pages/about.md

 This is my [Google Scholar link](https://scholar.google.com/citations?user=tnoge7wAAAAJ) and [DBLP link](https://dblp.org/pid/177/2939)

 ### Personal Statement
-As a research scientist, I am passionate about developing sustainable intelligent solutions for open challenges in future multi-modal, multi-domain complex systems.
-Throughout this journey, I keep challenging myself with an open mind and exploring many new domains to broaden my limited understanding.
+As a research scientist, I am passionate about developing sustainable solutions for open practical problems of social benefit in future multi-domain complex systems.
+Throughout this journey, I have challenged myself with an open mind and explored many emerging domains to find the proper solution approaches.

 I am currently working on the following research topics:
 ### 1. Multimodal Learning, Natural Language Processing, and Speech Recognition
 Working towards recent hot topics such as
-  * DaNang NLP Toolkits: Vietnamese NLP & Speech Recognition
+    * Applied research on Vietnamese NLP, Speech Recognition
-  * Generative, Computer Vision Applications
+    * Applied research on Generative AI, Computer Vision
-  * Compressive Multimodal Representation toward Personalized AI
+    * AI assistants, Personalized AIs

-### 2. Federated Learning
+### 2. Transfer knowledge, Multimodal Federated Learning
 I collaborate with Networking Intelligence lab on several Federated Learning papers that were published on ([INFOCOM 2019](https://ieeexplore.ieee.org/abstract/document/8737464/)) and other published papers in a high-quality journal such as:
   * My paper about Federated Learning with the title "Toward Multiple Federated Learning Services Resource Sharing in Mobile Edge Networks" was published to *IEEE Transactions on Mobile Computing*
   * The ACM/IEEE Transactions on Networking journal version of INFOCOM paper "Federated Learning over Wireless Networks: Convergence Analysis and Resource Allocation" was published in *IEEE/ACM Transactions on Networking*.
 [ArXiv](https://arxiv.org/abs/1910.13067)